 Nosema, also known as Nosemosis is the most common disease found in adult bees.
 It is caused by a microsporidian, Nosema apis.
 This is the most widespread disease in bee colonies.

 Wax moths are another scourge on the beehives.
 Two types of wax moth larvae, Galleria mellonella and Achroia grisella hatch in a comb.
-They tunnel through the combs that have bee’s larvae and honey destroying everything in their way.
-While they are tunneling through the comb, they line it with silk.
+They tunnel through the combs that have bee larvae and honey destroying everything in their way.
+While they are tunnelling through the comb, they line it with silk.
 This silk entangles and starves all emerging bees.
-In cases of excessive tunneling, the honey can leak from the comb and get wasted.
+In cases of excessive tunnelling, the honey can leak from the comb and get wasted.
 If too much honey leaks out, it can lead to the starvation of bees.
 These moths are particularly dangerous for weaker colonies that have low numbers, unoccupied hives, and a low ration of honey.